PipedreamHQ/pipedream/docs/docs/workflows/settings/README.md

 You should configure dedicated workers when you need to process requests as soon as possible, with no latency.

 For example, you may build an HTTP-triggered workflow that returns a synchronous HTTP response to a user, without delay.
-Or you may need be building a Slack bot and need to respond to Slack's webhook within a few seconds.
+Or you may be building a Slack bot and need to respond to Slack's webhook within a few seconds.
 Since these workflows need to respond quickly, they're good cases to use dedicated workers.

 ### How many workers should I configure?